Objecting to Timeliness with Respect to the Presentation of a Grievance or its Reference to Adjudication

 In cases where there appears to be an issue about whether a grievance has been properly presented at all the required levels under a grievance process, the Chairperson may decline to refer the grievance to an adjudicator until that issue is addressed (see subsection 223(2) and section 225 of the FPSLRA).

-Moreover, if the responding party files an objection stating that either the presentation of the grievance at a required level of the grievance process or its reference to adjudication is untimely, that objection should be addressed before the grievance is heard on its merits.
+Moreover, if the responding party files an objection stating that either the presentation of the grievance at a required level of the grievance process or its reference to adjudication is untimely, that objection will likely be addressed before the grievance is heard on its merits.

 For a grievance presented under the FPSLRA, section 95 of the Regulations outlines what is required to raise an objection to timeliness.
 Failure to meet these requirements may result in an objection to timeliness being deemed to be waived.